 Trent took this letter and information to Ft.
 Stanwix, where he joined General William Johnson in negotiating the Treaty.
 There, the British required the Native Americans to give a land grant to the “suffering traders.”
 The land, known as the “Indiana Grant,” was along the Ohio River and comprised nearly 1/4 of what we know of today as West Virginia, land that would eventually be expanded to encompass parts of modern day Pennsylvania, Kentucky, West Virginia, and Virginia.

 This letter belonged to the Townsend family, an early American merchant family.
-It has not been offered for sale in at least a half century, if at all.
+It had not been offered for sale in at least a half century, if at all.
+It was first sold by Raab in 2010 and has had no other owners.

 Frame, Display, Preserve